socketry/async/lib/async/condition.md

-A synchronization primative, which allows fibers to wait until a particular condition is (edge) triggered.
+A synchronization primitive, which allows fibers to wait until a particular condition is (edge) triggered.
 Zero or more fibers can wait on a condition.
 When the condition is signalled, the fibers will be resumed in order.

 ## Example